louis101999/FaceScraper/README.md

 # Face Scraper

-A tool to fetch celebrity images from Fandom wikis and Pinterest, filter them for quality, extract faces, and keep only those matching the target person.
+A tool to fetch celebrity images from Fandom wikis, filter them for quality, extract faces, and keep only those matching the target person.

 ## Usage